TIBCOSoftware/flogo/docs/content/contributing/contribute-to-showcase.md

 * Fork the [flogo](https://github.com/TIBCOSoftware/flogo) repo
 * Update the showcase with your content, as shown above
 * Create a PR against the [flogo](https://github.com/TIBCOSoftware/flogo) repo

+## Automatic updates
+Flogo checks for activity updates and new activities once per day and automatically adds them to the `items.toml` file.
+By default new additions will not be visible in the showcase, unless the author of the contribution submits a PR to the Flogo repository to do so.
+Flogo automatically removes contributions that are no longer on GitHub.